Coronavirus and life insurance

 If you answer ‘yes’, you’ll be able to complete the application as normal and it will be referred to one of Legal & General’s experienced underwriters for review on a case-by-case basis.
 Following the initial review, Legal & General will contact you directly to discuss your application in further detail.

-I’ve been asked to reapply, when can I do so?
+I’ve been asked to reapply, when can I do this?

 If you are or have been experiencing symptoms, you can reapply 30 days after these symptoms stop.